tutur787/SpaceAppsChallenge/DATA_SOURCES.md

 - **NASA SBDB (Small-Body Database Lookup)** — Exercised in `tests/run_data_source_check.py` to cross-check NeoWs values.
 The lookup endpoint only accepts documented keys (`sstr`, `des`, `spk`) plus hyphenated options like `phys-par` and `full-prec`; the test script now filters requests to that allowlist and flattens the name/value arrays in the response (`orbit.elements`, `phys_par`) so downstream access uses simple dictionaries.
 - **Basemaps** — Mapbox Dark (with `MAPBOX_API_KEY`) or OpenStreetMap tiles for context maps.

+## Provenance telemetry

+- `main.py` now records dataset status and slider defaults through `src.telemetry`.
+Each slider default is tagged with a provenance label (`live`, `material_preset`, `whitepaper`, or `spec_floor`).
+- The Streamlit sidebar surfaces the current NeoWs baseline object, successful slider validations, and any warnings.
+Set `METEOR_MADNESS_HEADLESS_TELEMETRY=1` to mirror the same summary in terminal logs when running headless.

 ## Synthetic Placeholders

 - **Concentric population densities** — Severe: 5,000 people/km²; Moderate: 2,000; Light: 800.
 See `SYNTHETIC_POP_DENSITY` in `main.py`.